Skip to content

 Cancellation of Rental Agreement

-Cancellation of Rental Agreement by Student Apartments:
+Cancellation of Rental Agreement by Sunnyside Apartments:

-University Student Apartments may cancel the Rental Agreement by giving the resident notice in writing for circumstances including, but not limited to the following:
+Sunnyside Apartments may cancel the Rental Agreement by giving the resident notice in writing for circumstances including, but not limited to the following:

 2. A resident fails to pay rent and/or other charges when due.